NC State has partnered with InfoEd Global to implement a state-of-the-art ERA system, which has been dubbed the Research Enterprise Data (RED) system.

 The RED system will streamline research activities across the university — allowing NC State research administration to keep pace with its ever-growing research portfolio.

-The RED system will eventually replace RADAR, PINS and NC State’s regulatory-compliance software systems.
+The RED system will eventually replace PINS and NC State’s regulatory-compliance software systems.
 RED will not replace the PeopleSoft financial applications, but will instead seamlessly share data with them.

 The ERA Project is a true investment in NC State’s research enterprise.

 Vice Chancellor for Research and Innovation